What Is Nigella Sativa?

 This is most likely due to not only it’s phytosterols, but it’s high levels of oleic acid, a fatty acid that is commonly known to improve the rate at which your body burns fat.

 With more and more research surfacing that states the importance of digestive health for overall well-being, it’s vital to try to optimize your digestion in every way possible.
 Black seed extract has been shown to aid in digestion and soothe intestinal discomfort.
-The father of medicine, Hippocrates himself, used black seed oil as a solution for digestive troubles; and rightly so, as black seed helps to limit bacterial overgrowth in the gut like Candida or H. pylori.
-This promotes a healthier gut flora, which new research is showing might be the single most important factor for overall health.

 In a world where we’re constantly